pkardas/notes/books/go/notes.md

 Go doesn't have enumerations, instead it has `iota` - which allows you to assign an increasing value to a set of constants. `iota` makes sense when you care about being able to differentiate between a set of values, and don't particularly care what the value is behind the scenes.
-If teh actual value matters, specify it explicitly.
+If the actual value matters, specify it explicitly.

 Embedding - promote methods on the embedded type to the containing struct.
 Embedding support is rare in programming languages.
 Do not mislead embedding with inheritance, they are not the same.
 If the containing struct has fields/methods